n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 If the parameters are configured correctly and everything works fine, the requested data will be displayed in the node window in *Table* and *JSON* format.
 You can switch between these views by selecting the one you want from the *JSON|Table* button at the top of the node window.

-!!! note " Table vs JSON views"
+!!! note "Table vs JSON views"
     The *Table* view is the default.
 It displays the requested data in a table, where the rows are the records and the columns are the available attributes of those records.